Sepp28/AnalyzeSportsActivities/README.md

 Fig. 5: Graph of left and right balance over frame number.

+As seen in Fig. 5 the correlation of both graphs and the periodic behaviour is not present in the video frames before start (#frame<100) and after end (#frame>700) of the exercise.
+Also the amplitude is much smaller because the hips don't move that much.

+## Derivation of a Model
+The models of individual exercises are derived one by one and added to a file containing all learned models.
+1. Identify the angles with the highest amplitude
+2. Determine the frequency of the periode (that might change over time).
+3. Compare the frequency of different angles and choose those that are very similar (The remaining angles form a fingerprint to identify the exercise).
+4. Add the new learned exercise to the json file containing all previously learned models

 # Evaluation
+## Analyzing a video
+Once the exercises are learned, exercises can be can be evaluated during training by analysing the videos.

 To evaluate a sports video many of the algorithmic steps are equivalent to that during learning.
 Except that the derived parameters are compared to these strored in the leaned models.
+Here the first steps of the analysis process are similar.

+1. Identify the angles with the highest amplitude
+2. Determine the frequency of the periode (that might change over time).
+3. Compare the frequency of different angles and choose those that are very similar (The remaining angles form a fingerprint to identify the exercise).
+4. Select the activity from the models json file that matches it the best.
+For further detailed analysis of the exercise, the timing of the frames is adjusted to get a constant frequency of the exercise (angles).
+5. Compute the frequnecy as a functuion over frames (=time).
+6. Time-warping: Adjust the number of frames to get a constant lenght of all periods.
+7. Find the exact number of repetitions: Average the angle over all periods and convolve it with the complete time sequence.
+The peaks in the resulting signal are rated against a threshold.
+The result gives the number of repetitions.
+8. As a final step, statistics can be generated.
+Here a line is added to a report, as shown in Fig. 6.

 <a href="https://github.com/Sepp28/tree/main/BackgroundImages/OverviewOfActivities.html" title="Graph of left and right balance over frame number">
 <img src="BackgroundImages/OverviewOfActivities.png"